marelab/rfid-door/README.md

 * Using WebSocket protocol to exchange data between Hardware and Web Browser
 * Data is encoded as JSON object
 * Records are Timestamped (Time synced from a NTP Server)
-* MQTT enabled
+* MQTT enabled for using by Smart Home automatisation.
 * Bootstrap, jQuery, FooTables for beautiful Web Pages for both Mobile and Desktop Screens
 * Thanks to ESPAsyncWebServer Library communication is Asynchronous
 ### Official Hardware
-* Small size form factor, sometimes it is possible to glue it into existing readers.
+* Small size form factor just 4,5cm * 4,5 cm
-* Single power source to power 12V/2A powers ESP12 module, RFID Wiegand Reader and magnetic lock for opening doors.
+* Single power source (Ring Bell transformer) for NFC-DOOR hardware & RFID Wiegand Reader and magnetic lock for opening doors.
 * Exposed programming pins for ESP8266
 * Regarding hardware design, you get multiple possible setup options:
 * Forward Bell ringing on reader to MCU or pass it out of board
-* Track Door Status
 * Control reader’s status LED
 * Control reader’s status BUZZER sound *
-* Power reader, lock and the board through single 12V, 2A PSU
+* Power reader, lock and the board through single 8V, AC Ring Bell Transformer
-* Optionally power magnetic lock through external AC/DC PSU
+* Power for Magnetic Lock / Door Relais is supplied by NFC-DOOR Hardware
 * Possible to use any kind and any type of Wiegand readers
-* Enables you to make IOT Access System with very little wiring
+* Smart Home integration over MQTT
 * Fits in an universal enclosures with DIN mount
 * Open Source Hardware